Are you planning to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost?

-Each Droplet you create is a new server you can use, either standalone or as part of a larger.
+Each Droplet you create is a new server you can use, either standalone or as part of a larger one.

-Basically, a droplet is a server that has its own resources like RAMs, Bandwidth, CPUs, etc.
+Basically, a droplet is a server that has its own resources like RAM, Bandwidth, CPUs, etc.

 DigitalOcean offers two types of servers.
 Regular servers, and premium server that uses the newest CPUs we have and NVMe SSDs.

 To one-click WordPress install on DigitalOcean, you need to create a droplet.
 So, the big question is:

 How to create a droplet on DigitalOcean?